 With the Alps providing a dramatic backdrop, Montreux, Switzerland, is tucked away on the eastern shore of beautiful Lake Geneva.
 Known as Lac Léman to the French, it’s the largest lake in the Alps.
-Dotted with towns and villages along its length, it’s also one of the most beautiful.
+Dotted with towns and villages along its length, it’s beautiful and one of the best places to visit in Switzerland.

 One of these towns is Montreux, a cosmopolitan city less than an hour from much larger Geneva but centuries away from the bustle of any major metropolis.
 A colorful little city, it’s easy to get to, as well as being a great place to get away from it all.